 We have a limited operating history, have incurred net losses since our inception, and anticipate that we will continue to incur significant losses for the foreseeable future.
-We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.
+We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.\

-We are a biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
+We are a clinical-stage biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
 Our operations to date have been limited to business planning, organizing and staffing our company, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and nonclinical studies for our lead program and our other development programs, early clinical development for our lead program, establishing and enhancing our intellectual property portfolio, and providing general and administrative support for these operations.
-In March 2022, we completed dosing in the first cohort for the SAD Phase 1 clinical trial of our lead FA GeneTACTM small molecule, DT-216, formulated as the prior DT-216 product candidate.
-We announced initial data from our SAD Phase 1 clinical trial of the prior DT-216 product candidate in December 2022 and initial data from our MAD Phase 1 clinical trial of the prior DT-216 product candidate in August 2023.
-We withdrew our IND for the prior DT-216 product candidate in October 2023, and plan to submit a new IND with a new drug product candidate, DT-216P2, which uses the same drug substance, DT-216.
-In late 2023, we submitted an IND for our second GeneTACTM small molecule, DT-168, an eye drop for the treatment of FECD and have received FDA clearance.
-As a result, none of our product candidates have been approved for commercial sale.
-We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$22.9 million and \$66.9 million for the six months ended June 30, 2024 and the year ended December 31, 2023, respectively.
+In March 2022, we completed dosing in the first cohort for the single-ascending dose (SAD) Phase 1 clinical trial of DT-216, our lead FA GeneTACTM product candidate.
+We announced initial data from our SAD Phase 1 clinical trial in December 2022 and we announced initial data from our multiple-ascending dose (MAD) Phase 1 clinical trial of DT-216 in August 2023.
+All other product candidates are in nonclinical development, and none have been approved for commercial sale.
+We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$39.2 million and \$63.3 million for the six months ended June 30, 2023 and the year ended December 31, 2022, respectively.
 We expect that it will be several years, if ever, before we have a product candidate ready for regulatory approval and commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance our product candidates through clinical development.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.